department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/national-testing-program.md

 layout: page-breadcrumbs.html
 title: National Testing Program
 template: 4-action-page-pending
+plainlanguage: 12-05-16 certified in compliance with the Plain Writing Act
 concurrence: complete
 ---

-If you have to pay for a test(s) as part of the application process for college or other training, we may pay you back.
+Sometimes a college or training course requires you to take a test as part of the application process.
+We may pay you back for the cost of testing.

 <div class="call-out" markdown="1">

-### Can I get paid back for exam fees?
+### Can I get paid back for testing fees?

-You can get paid back for the cost of exams if you are a Veteran or Servicemember and you qualify for the GI Bill.
+We will pay you back for the cost of exam and testing fees if you are a Veteran or Servicemember and you qualify for the GI Bill.

 ### Who's covered